kravimohan/MachineLearning/Predictive Analytics/README.md

 Those that in principle can take any value within an interval: the height of a person, stock prices, the mass of a star, and credit card balance are examples of continuous variables
    #####     .
 Integer variables:
 Those that can take only values that are integer numbers: number of children, age (if measured in years), the number of rooms in a house, and so on

+### The Predictive Analytics Process
+Problem understanding and definition
+Data collection and preparation
+Data understanding using exploratory data analysis (EDA) Model building
+Model evaluation
+Communication and/or deployment